Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Excellent CFA Video Lectures

 Another high point of the Princeton Review CFA prep course is their video lectures.
-These video-based lessons are led by some excellent CFA experts, who do an excellent job running you through content review, as well as exam taking strategies.
+These video-based lessons are led by some top tier CFA experts, who do a great job running you through content review, as well as exam taking strategies.
 The CFA exam is packed with complex and dry subject matter, and the Princeton Review instructors manage to break that content down in an organized and easy to understand manner.
 Our team was particularly impressed with how Princeton and their instructors structure the course.

 For the CFA exam, you need to be able to quickly recall a number of equations, formulas and other points that are packed with detail.
 As such, you need a system to improve your retention, and the Princeton teachers give a number of excellent memory aids and techniques for memorizing and storing key information away in an efficient manner.
 Not only that, we were really impressed with the production quality of these video lessons.
 In typical Princeton Review form, the video quality is superb and the design of the videos couldn’t be better.
 The screen frequently cuts from your onscreen instructor to a digital whiteboard to show written notes, equations, and other content.
 These videos are truly awesome.

 AnalystPrep makes our list of best CFA review courses for one clear and simple reason – value.
 With price points hovering around just a couple hundred dollars, the AnalystPrep offerings cost a fraction of what you will pay for other full-scope CFA exam prep packages.
-While their offerings are not as powerful or refined as you will find with larger providers like Princeton Review and Wiley, they are nonetheless pretty impressive.
+While their offerings are not as robust as you will find with larger providers like Princeton Review and Wiley, they are nonetheless really impressive.

 Best Bang for Your Buck

-Not only that, their Level II and Level III practice-only packages come in at around $129 and $99, respectively.
+Not only that, their Level II and Level III practice-only packages come in at around $149.
+Or, you can alternatively buy their prep materials for all three levels at the get-go for just under $550.
 Again, not to beat a dead horse here, but these are excellent bargains.
-One strategy we have seen candidates apply is to use Princeton Review for their Level I prep, as it offers a more vigorous curriculum of video lessons, live online classes, written notes and flashcards (but at a higher price point), and then use AnalystPrep for practice material for Levels II and III once they get over the hump of the first exam.
-But no matter how you cut it, AnalystPrep’s value cannot be beaten.
+One strategy we have seen candidates apply is to use Princeton Review for their primary Level I prep, as it offers a slightly more rigorous curriculum of video lessons, live online classes, written notes, and flashcards (but at a higher price point), and then use AnalystPrep for a practice material supplement for Level I. But no matter how you cut it, AnalystPrep’s value cannot be beaten.

 Heaps of Practice Work